DIUANA/MESSAGE_Conversion/README.md

 The MESSAGEix model was customized to better fit BLUES demands.
 Due to the modifications it is not possible to solve the model via ixmp.

-Ixmp generates the gdx file and the model is optimize manually by running the MESSAGE_master.gms file
+Ixmp generates the gdx file and the model is optimized manually by running the MESSAGE_master.gms file